stampedethegoat/dd-docs/content/tracing/setup/_index.md

 ## Setup process

 With our infrastructure monitoring, metrics are sent to the Agent, which then forwards them to Datadog.

-Similarly, tracing metrics are also sent to the Agent: the application code instrumentation flushes to the Agent every 1 s ([see here for the Python client](https://github.com/DataDog/dd-trace-py/blob/69693dc7cdaed3a2b6a855325109fa100e42e254/ddtrace/writer.py#L159) for instance) and the Agent flushes to the [Datadog API every 10s][2].
+Similarly, tracing metrics are also sent to the Agent: the application code instrumentation flushes to the Agent every 1s ([see here for the Python client](https://github.com/DataDog/dd-trace-py/blob/69693dc7cdaed3a2b6a855325109fa100e42e254/ddtrace/writer.py#L159) for instance) and the Agent flushes to the [Datadog API every 10s][2].

 To start tracing your application:

 1. **Install the Datadog Agent**:
 Install and configure the latest [Datadog Agent][3].
-For additional information, reference the [getting started guide][4].
+[Getting Started Guide][4]

 2. **Install the [Trace Agent][6]**:

   * On **Linux** and **Windows**, the Trace Agent is pre-packaged with the standard Datadog Agent and no extra configuration is needed.
-See the [Linux Trace Agent][20] and [Windows Trace Agent][8] documentation for more information.
+[Linux Trace Agent][20] and [Windows Trace Agent][8].

   * On **macOS**, install and run the Trace Agent in addition to the Datadog Agent.
 See the [macOS Trace Agent][7] documentation for more information.

   * On **Docker**, enable the Trace Agent in the `datadog/agent` container by passing `DD_APM_ENABLED=true` as an environment variable.
 See the [APM and Docker][5] documentation for more information.

   * On **Heroku**, Deploy the Trace Agent via the [Datadog Heroku Buildpack][9].

 3. **Configure your environment**:

 An environment is a first class dimension used to scope a whole Datadog APM application.

 A common use case is to disaggregate metrics from stage environments such as production, staging, and pre-production.
 [Learn how to configure environments][10].

 **Note**: if you do not configure your own environments, all data will default to `env:none`.

 4. **Instrument your application**:

   Select one of the following supported languages:

   - [Go][11]